piyushhhsriv/rainfall-prediction/README.md

 # Rainfall Prediction — Austin Weather

-This repository contains the Rainfall Prediction project (Module 13).
+This repository contains the Rainfall Prediction project.
 The goal is to predict daily precipitation for Austin, Texas using historical weather data and to explore relationships between precipitation and weather features.

 ## Repository contents
 - `austin_weather.csv` — Raw weather dataset (place in repo root if not present).